PADI Divemaster Course: FROM 39,000 THB

 - Teach your friends and family to dive and a few other courses on your holidays?

-Often by the time you have come as far as PAID Divemaster, you will have found there are certain areas in diving which interest your more than others.
+Often by the time you have come as far as PADI Divemaster, you will have found there are certain areas in diving which interest your more than others.
 And It is often at this juncture in a divers' career that divers start to specialize a bit.

 For many, whether they have worked assisting Instructors and realised just how exciting passing on your love of scuba diving is.
 Or whether it just became the next obvious step in their career?